 About the National Reentry Resource Center

 Funded and administered by the U.S. Department of Justice’s (DOJ's) Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA), the National Reentry Resource Center (NRRC) is the nation’s primary source of information and guidance in reentry.

 WHAT WE DO

-Advance the Knowledge Base of the Reentry Field: Working with Second Chance Act (SCA) grantees and SCA technical assistance providers as well as top researchers and practitioners, the NRRC develops resources and tools that assist jurisdictions in implementing evidence-based, data-driven strategies to reduce recidivism.
+Advance the Knowledge Base of the Reentry Field: Working with Second Chance Act (SCA) grantees and SCA technical assistance providers as well as top researchers and practitioners, the NRRC curates and develops resources and tools that assist jurisdictions in implementing evidence-based, data-driven strategies to improve reentry and reduce recidivism.

 Facilitate Information Exchange: The NRRC distributes news and resources in reentry, funding opportunities, and events in the field via our listserv and through social media.